protocolbuffers/protobuf/python/protobuf_distutils/README.md

 - `source_dir`:

-  Sets the .proto file root path.
-This will be used to find proto files, and to resolve imports.
+  This is the directory holding .proto files to be processed.

-  The default behavior is to generate sources for all .proto files found under `source_dirs`, recursively.
-This can be controlled with options below.
+  The default behavior is to generate sources for all .proto files found under `source_dir`, recursively.
+This behavior can be controlled with options below.

+- `proto_root_path`:

+  This is the root path for resolving imports in source .proto files.

+  The default is the shortest prefix of `source_dir` among:

+      [source_dir] + self.extra_proto_paths

 - `extra_proto_paths`: